 There is no cost to the chorister.
 Choristers are paid at the end of each term, receiving 'pocket money' in cash.
 The College also contributes to an amount held in trust, based on the length of a chorister's service, which is released as a stipend at the end of their time in the choir.
 Thanks to the generosity of an old member of the College, a fund exists for financial support towards the cost of instrumental tuition to enrich and aid the understanding of the music they sing with the Choir.

-Our Director of Music, Richard Pinel, is pleased to hear from prospective choristers at any time.
-Please contact the Choir and Chapel Office Coordinator to arrange an informal meeting, at which Mr Pinel can assess vocal potential and advise parents and their sons accordingly.
+Our Director of Music, Benjamin Sheen, is pleased to hear from prospective choristers at any time.
+Please contact the Choir and Chapel Office Coordinator to arrange an informal meeting, at which Mr Sheen can assess vocal potential and advise parents and their sons accordingly.

 Further information about becoming a chorister can be found it in this leaflet.

 Theo (Junior Chorister)